ickerwx/tcpproxy/README.md

 http_ok - Prepend HTTP response header
 http_post - Prepend HTTP header
-http_strip - Remove HTTP header from data javaxml - Serialization or deserialization of Java objects (needs jython) log - Log data in the module chain.
+http_strip - Remove HTTP header from data log - Log data in the module chain.
 Use in addition to general logging (-l/--log). removegzip - Replace gzip in the list of accepted encodings in a HTTP request with booo. replace - Replace text on the fly by using regular expressions in a file or as module parameters